kekse1/norbert/README.md

 But I also supposed this before, because I've got to "really train" it with contents.
 At the moment it's only pure logics..

-### Update \[2024-12-04\]
-Just upgrading to the even better version of it: with pure/real NOT and nearly absolute abstraction, or (depending on the context) virtuality.
-So everything's rotated around, without really creating new values.. and this is now w/ the 'law of conservation of energy'.
-And it's even faster than before..

 ### Example screenshot(s)
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data via using another network port per input (my processors are all socket based).